 What?
 Giffords Hall is a family-run vineyard planted around 25 years ago on the site of an ancient glacial riverbed (good soil for grapes apparently!).

 Where?
 You’ll find Giffords a few miles outside Bury St Edmunds in the pretty village of Hartest.
 In the summer vineyard tours and tastings are available and The Cellar Door Shop sells some lovely gifty bits including candles, cards, and glassware.

 How do I try?
 You can buy directly from the vineyard or find bottles at the Suffolk Food Hall and Waitrose.

-Stand-out sip: The range of wines includes an aromatic Bachhus and a fruity red Pinot Noir blend, but its the an award winning Giffords Hall Rosé that you’ll find us knocking back during English Wine Week.
+Stand-out sip: The range of wines includes an aromatic Bachhus and a fruity red Pinot Noir blend, but its the award winning Giffords Hall Rosé that you’ll find us knocking back regularly.

 What?
 Shawsgate is one of Suffolk’s oldest vineyards (planted in the 1970s) and so has a great range of white, red, rosé and sparkling wines from its 20 acres of vines.
 It’s a nice place for a day out as there’s a play area, space for picnics and you can do a tour followed by afternoon tea.